KikiManjaro/intellify/README.md

 The Intellify plugin for IntelliJ IDEA and other JetBrains IDEs.

 This is the [Intellify plugin](https://plugins.jetbrains.com/plugin/PLUGIN_ID/versions) for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/).
-This is basically a minimal Spotify integration, displaying the current playing track in Status Bottom Bar and Prev, Play/Pause, Next buttons in Status Top Bar.
+This is basically a minimal Spotify integration, displaying the current playing track in Status Bottom Bar and Prev, Play/Pause, Next buttons and Album Cover in a popup.

 <!-- Plugin description end -->